mongi3/icanhelp/README.txt

 could have their own postings for their own purposes.

-Below is some basic setup info to help those who may attempt to take this code and relicate something on their own.
+Below is some basic setup info to help those who may attempt to take this code and replicate something on their own.

 ===========
 Environment